Overparametrized linear dimensionality reductions: From projection pursuit to two-layer neural networks: Outer bounds: Unsupervised learning

+A cartoon of the $W_2$ geometry of $\cuF_{1, \alpha}$ is given in Figure \ref{fig:CartoonW2}.
 Note that, since $\cuF_{m,\alpha}$ is closed under weak convergence (Lemma~\ref{lem:closure_prop}), the last infeasibility result applies to distributions $P$ that have a density in $\R^m$ but are sufficiently close ---say--- to a low-dimensional manifold.